-We estimate that the net proceeds from this offering will be approximately \$ million (or approximately million if the underwriters exercise their option to purchase additional shares in full), based on an assumed initial public offering price of \$ share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting the underwriting discount and estimated offering expenses payable by us.
+We estimate that the net proceeds from this offering will be approximately \$91.5 million (or approximately \$105.5 million if the underwriters exercise their option to purchase additional shares in full), based on an assumed initial public offering price of \$16.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting the underwriting discount and estimated offering expenses payable by us.
 We currently expect to use the net proceeds from this offering to continue funding the expansion of our direct sales force and commercial organization related to BAROSTIM NEO in the U.S., research and development activities related to BAROSTIM Therapy and working capital and general corporate purposes.
 See "Use of Proceeds" for a more complete description of the intended use of proceeds from this offering.